Colocasia Black Magic: Black Elephant Ear Plant

 Colocasia esculenta ‘Mojito’ PP 21,995

-Wild and crazy just like the Cuban drink, Colocasia ‘Mojito’ (pronounced “Mo-he-toe”), medium green leaves reaching 3′ feet and pasted throughout with dark purple flecks.
+Wild and crazy, just like the Cuban drink, Colocasia ‘Mojito’ (pronounced “Mo-he-toe”), medium green leaves reaching 3′ feet and pasted throughout with dark purple flecks.

-Excellent choice for a combo planting with Black magic out on a deck for summer conversation.
+It is an excellent choice for a combo planting with Black magic out on a deck for summer conversation.

 Elephant Ears In the Landscape